nickku1223/Amazon_Vine_Analysis/README.md

 # Purpose of this project:
-To use PySpark, PostgresSQL, Pandas and AWS service to determine if the reviews for Health Personal Care category have any bias between vine (paid) program and non-vine program.
+To use PySpark, PostgresSQL, Pandas and, AWS service to determine if the reviews for the Health Personal Care category have any bias between vine (paid) program and non-vine program.

 # Result
 - How many Vine reviews and non-Vine reviews were there?